iced-rs/iced_audio/README.md

     v_slider, VSlider, knob, Knob
 };

 /// Create a unique identifier for each parameter.
-Note you may also use u32,
+Note you may also use any
-/// i32, or Strings if you wish.
+/// type you want such as u32, i32, Strings, etc.
 #[derive(Debug, Copy, Clone)]
 pub enum ParamID {
     HSliderFloat,